ws2260/scRNA.seq.course/docs/26-seurat.md

 # Seurat {#seurat-chapter}

 [Seurat](http://satijalab.org/seurat/) was originally developed as a clustering tool for scRNA-seq data, however in the last few years the focus of the package has become less specific and at the moment `Seurat` is a popular R package that can perform QC, analysis, and exploration of scRNA-seq data, i.e. many of the tasks covered in this course.
 Although the authors provide several [tutorials](http://satijalab.org/seurat/get_started.html), here we provide a brief overview by following an [example](http://satijalab.org/seurat/pbmc3k_tutorial.html) created by the authors of `Seurat` (2,800 Peripheral Blood Mononuclear Cells).
 We mostly use default values in various function calls, for more details please consult the documentation and the authors.
-We start by loading the `Deng` data that we have used before:
+For course purpose will use a small `Deng` dataset described in the previous chapters:

 ```r
 deng <- readRDS("deng/deng-reads.rds")
 ```

+__Note__ Thanks to _community detection_ approach used in `Seurat` clustering, it allows one to work on datasets containing up to $10^5$ cells.
+We recommend using `Seurat` for datasets with more than $5000$ cells.
+For smaller dataset a good alternative will be `SC3`.

 ## `Seurat` object class